 With the introduction of the smaller and easier to conceal Sig Sauer P365, I was able to scale down my concealed carry handgun without sacrificing too much capacity.
 The P365 XL variant allows me to carry 16 rounds of 9mm in my gun and two spare 15 round magazines for a total of 46 rounds.
 It also has a longer sight radius for improved accuracy and the slightly longer barrel gives it slightly higher velocity for better penetration.

 If you hit somebody enough times in the right place, eventually you will incapacitate them.
 There is always a give and a take to every choice you make.
-If all I can adequately control and manage the recoil is a .22 long rifle cartridge, then I need to make sure that I have sufficient rounds in the gun and on my person in the form of a reload, to deliver enough damage to incapacitate my attacker.
+If I can only manage a .22 long rifle cartridge, then I need to make sure that I have sufficient rounds in the gun and on my person to deliver enough damage to incapacitate my attacker.
 He may give up before then, but I need to know that my baseline goal is incapacitation.
 If you can handle a .22, odds are that you can handle a .380.
 It will be a little snappier, but it is worth trying.
 I personally don’t like the .380.
 It lacks the power of its bigger brother, the 9mm.
 I can control the 9mm and even the 9mm +P, but if all you can manage and all you will carry is the .380, then get that and carry it.
 Carry as much caliber as you can control.

 If you think that you will carry a gun daily but won’t have to make any changes to your daily lifestyle, wardrobe or activities, then you are sorely mistaken.
 Robert H. Boatman, a prolific gun writer said it best.
 “Carrying a loaded gun with the ability and will to use it is not a casual fling meant to bring some excitement into your boring life.
 It is an all-embracing lifestyle and must take precedence over your respect for law, your fear of social criticism, your love of humanity, your wardrobe and your drinking habits.
 You can never be unaware of the weight you carry on your hip or under your arm.
 You can never forget your responsibilities.”